You have come to the right place

 Sometimes we head out of town for the weekend to places such as Napier/Hastings, the Pureora Timber Trail or the Twin Coast Cycle Trail.

-We ride at a leisurely pace, probably averaging 15 – 20 km/h.
-Many of our riders now use e-bikes.
+We ride at a leisurely pace, probably averaging 20 – 25 km/h.
+As all of our riders now own and use E-Bikes, any prospective new member to our club would need to have an E-Bike to cycle with the group.
+Also some experience in riding an E-Bike is also required.
 On a ride, you should be self-sufficient.
 Your bike needs to be well maintained.
 You should carry a puncture repair kit and two spare tubes.
 You will be wearing a crash helmet and have something to drink to stay hydrated.
 We encourage you to be a considerate and careful rider.
 A loud bike bell will help alert walkers of your approach.

 You can follow us on our Facebook page .